 Shares Issued as a Result of the Exercise of Options

-During the financial year, employees have exercised options to acquire 860,000 fully paid ordinary shares in IMF, with a weighted average exercise price (WAP) of \$0.80 (2010: 180,000 with a WAP of \$0.80).
+No shares were issued as a result of the exercise of employee options.
+(During 2011, employees exercised options to acquire 860,000 fully paid ordinary shares in IMF, with a weighted average exercise price (WAEP) of \$0.80.)